International Concerto Competition 2024

 4. Concertos with full orchestra can’t be performed at the Winners Recital.
 For vocalists, strings and wind instruments, performance at the Weill Recital Hall will be with piano accompaniment.
 Only one grand piano will be available at the Weill Recital Hall.
 In case of any doubt as to selection, please contact the American Protégé Organizational Committee.

 5. Each Winner will perform at one Recital.
 Recital date and time will be offered to the Winner based on the Competition results.
+Each participant will be notified about the Competition results after the Chairwoman releases the Competition placements.

 6. Participants must bring their own piano accompanist.
 American Protégé does not provide piano accompanist, but can recommend one after enrollment into the program.